Education

 In prep Astorino CM

-Effects of age and ancestry on sexual dimorphism in linear measurements of the adult modern human skull.
+Effects of age and ancestry on sex differences in linear measurements of the adult modern human skull.

 2019 Astorino CM